 If all the ducks of my life were lined up in tidy rows, and happiness were my daily bread, I might remember God as God, but not as my God.
 I’d not desire Him, or seek Him, or long for Him.

-And this: When the weariness does lift, when God’s Word has saturated your tired spirit and your worn-out days become days of rest, don’t worship the rest.
+And also, and especially, this: When the weariness does lift, when God’s Word has saturated your tired spirit and your worn-out days become days of rest, don’t worship the rest.
 Don’t cling to the secure and energized state of being.